 Arizona did not adopt the special federal net operating loss rules for losses incurred during 2008 or 2009.
 For Arizona purposes, you must deduct a net operating loss as if the loss was computed under IRC §172 in effect prior to the enactment of those special rules.
 If you made an election to deduct your 2008 or 2009 federal net operating loss under IRC § 172(b)(1)(H), you may have to enter an amount here.
-Figure how much of the net operating loss carry forward would have been allowed as a deduction on your 2020 federal income tax return, if the election described in IRC § 172(b)(1)(H) had not been made in the year of the loss.
-Enter the amount that exceeds the actual net operating loss carry forward that was deducted in arriving at federal adjusted gross income.
+Figure how much of the net operating loss carryforward would have been allowed as a deduction on your 2021 federal income tax return, if the election described in IRC § 172(b)(1)(H) had not been made in the year of the loss.
+Enter the amount that exceeds the actual net operating loss carryforward that was deducted in arriving at federal adjusted gross income.

 NOTE: This subtraction applies to only those individuals who made an election under the special federal net operating loss rules for 2008 and 2009.
-Under the special rules for 2008 and 2009, you could have elected to carry the net operating loss back for 3, 4 or 5 years, instead of the normal 2 years.
+Under the special rules for 2008 and 2009, you could have elected to carry the net operating loss back for 3, 4 or 5 years instead of the normal 2 years.
 This election would have been allowed under IRC § 172(b)(1)(H) as amended by the American Recovery and Reinvestment Act of 2009 or the Worker, Homeownership, and Business Assistance Act of 2009.

-Line 34 - Contributions to 529 College Savings Plans
+Line 34 (Box 34a) - Contributions to 529 College Savings Plans

-You may subtract amounts you contributed directly to 529 college savings plans during the taxable year.
-You may subtract the amount you contributed during the year up to a total of \$2,000 (\$4,000 for a married couple filing a joint return.)
-If you are married filing separate returns, either you or your spouse may take the subtraction, or you may divide it between you, but the total subtraction taken by both of you cannot be more than \$4,000.
+You may subtract amounts you contributed directly to 529 college savings plans during the taxable year on behalf of the designated beneficiary to the extent that contributions were not deducted in computing federal adjusted gross income.
+You may subtract the amount you contributed during the year up to a maximum of \$2,000 per beneficiary (\$4,000 for a married couple filing a joint return).
+If you are married filing separate returns, either you or your spouse may take the subtraction or you may divide it between you, but the total subtraction taken by both of you cannot be more than \$4,000 per beneficiary.

-If you contribute more than \$2,000 (\$4,000 if married) during the year, your total subtraction is still limited to \$2,000 (\$4,000 if married.)
+If you contribute more than \$2,000 per beneficiary (\$4,000 if married) during the year, your total subtraction is limited to \$2,000 per beneficiary (\$4,000 if married).

 For example: Jorge and Kate are married and have two children.
-During 2020, Jorge and Kate contributed \$2,500 to a 529 plan for Child 1 and \$2,500 to a 529 plan for Child 2.
-Even though Jorge and Kate contributed a total of \$5,000 during
+During 2021, Jorge and Kate contributed \$5,000 to a 529 plan for Child 1 and \$5,000 to a 529 plan for Child 2.
+Even though Jorge and Kate contributed a total of \$10,000 during 2021, they may subtract only \$8,000 on their 2021 joint tax return.

-2020, they may subtract only \$4,000 on their 2020 return.
 You may take a subtraction for the following:

-- A contribution that you made during 2020 to a plan that existed before 2020. - A contribution that you made during 2020 to a plan established in another state. - A contribution that you made in 2020 to any 529 college savings plan.
+- A contribution that you made during 2021 to a plan that existed before 2021. - A contribution that you made during 2021 to a plan established in another state. - A contribution that you made in 2021 to any 529 college savings plan.
 This could be a plan established for a child, grandchild, niece, nephew, or any other person for whom a plan has been established.

-You cannot take a subtraction for an amount transferred from one college savings plan to a different college savings plan (a rollover).
+You cannot take a subtraction for an amount transferred from one college savings plan to a different one (a rollover).